 Virginia Home Sales Report

-The average 30-year fixed mortgage interest rate for April increased to 4.58 percent.
-Despite rate increases, financing remains historically affordable and, coupled with Virginia’s low 3.3% unemployment rate and high consumer confidence, continues to encourage market entry.
+The average 30-year fixed mortgage interest rate for June decreased slightly to 4.55 percent.
+Despite rate increases over the past year, financing remains historically affordable and, coupled with Virginia’s low 3.2% unemployment rate and high consumer confidence, continues to encourage market entry.